iri031/monad/libs/core/src/monad/fiber/fiber.md

 ### "Hello, world!" using fibers

-The following listing shows a "Hello, World!" example that *only* uses the fibers themselves.
-There are no synchronization primitives and thus there is no scheduling.
+The following listing shows a "Hello, World!" example that only uses the fibers themselves -- there are no synchronization primitives and thus there is no scheduling.
 The fiber print a "Hello, World!" style message three times, suspending itself after each time.
 After the last message, it finishes.